Stryker Rejuvenate Hip Recall Update

 Stryker Rejuvenate hip implants were heavily marketed to younger, more active patients.
 The modular design gave surgeons the option to choose components of various sizes, resulting in a custom fit for each particular patient.
 This design was supposed allow Rejuvenate hips to last longer, and offer a better range of motion.
 Unfortunately, due to Stryker Rejuvenate corrosion problems, many patients have instead been forced to undergo risky revision surgery to have their hips removed and replaced within just a few years of their initial surgery.

 If you’ve suffered pain, swelling, metallosis or other Stryker Rejuvenate hip problems, you deserve compensation.
 Alonso Krangle LLP offers free legal evaluations to victims of the Stryker Rejuvenate recall.
-To learn more about filing your own Stryker Rejuvenate hip replacement recall lawsuit, contact Alonso Krangle LLP by filling out our online form or calling us.
+To learn more about filing your own Stryker Rejuvenate hip replacement recall lawsuit, contact the defective medical devices attorneys at Alonso Krangle LLP by filling out our online form or calling us.